 Chris Roberts, the Global Solution Architect for healthcare solutions at Schneider Electric, previously covered these topics in a guest post on the priorities, complexities, challenges, technologies, solutions, and need for strong partnerships in realizing healthcare facility excellence.

 Schneider Electric has various technology business partners and a global ecosystem of integrators with deep expertise in healthcare facilities.
 The latter is developed under the EcoXpert brand, the worldwide channel program of the company.
 Yves Renaud is globally responsible for the healthcare specialization of EcoXpert.
 Yves and Chris joined us for an interview on the further development of the program, the differences in healthcare priorities/challenges across the globe, and how the collaboration between partners, as well as their expertise, is continuously strengthened with new initiatives.
-On the technology partner front, there are also developments, among others, in the field of digital twins.
+On the technology partner front, there are also developments, among others, in the field of digital twins and BIM.

 Patient satisfaction has a direct financial impact on hospitals